 Find movies reviewed on the scale of 1 to 5 stars here:

-Indivue has been blogging this Travel Opus to Bollywood for over ten years.
-The latest updates are the safe affiliate links to Apple Music and iTunes -services.
-You can easily find Bollywood movies and music through them.
+Indivue has been blogging and bringing online this Travel Opus to Bollywood for over ten years.
+The latest updates to it are the safe affiliate links to Apple Music and iTunes -services.
+You can easily find Bollywood movies and music through them and if you have the Apple Music subscription, you can listen everything freely.
 (Apple and Apple Music are trademarks of Apple Inc., registered in the U.S. and other countries.)

 Back in 2012 Indivue wrote an article Celebrating the 100 years of Bollywood movies.
-There’s over 70 movies with English subtitles from one decade reviewed by Indivue.
+In that blog post there’s over 70 movies with English subtitles from one decade reviewed by Indivue.
 Nowadays that article is also updated with music, so do check it out and feel the rhythm!

 Bollywood -movies by actresses